zubalis/speciesnet-rust/README.md

 ## SpeciesNet Rust

-This is the home of the `speciesnet` crate for running [google/cameratrapai](https://github.com/google/cameratrapai) pipeline in Rust language.
+This is the home of the `speciesnet` and `speciesnet-cli` crate for running an ensemble similar to [google/cameratrapai](https://github.com/google/cameratrapai) pipeline Rust language.

 ### Required tools